pabroux/stargazer/README.md

 > [!NOTE]
 > The structure is much inspired by [Django](https://www.djangoproject.com)'s one.

 ## Improvements

 - [ ] CRUD endpoints for managing users;
 - [ ] Protected Git branch dedicated to production;
 - [ ] CI/CD pipeline;
+- [ ] RDD;
 - [ ] Real database (e.g. PostgreSQL);
 - [ ] Cached database (e.g. Redis);
 - [ ] Schema examples of each endpoint for the generated [OpenAPI](https://www.openapis.org) documentation;
 - [ ] Containers on separate machines, load balancing and auto scaling (Kubernetes);
 - [ ] Better database handling when not existing (currently, SQLModel with SQLite raises an error if the database does not exist, but still creates an empty database file).
 SQLAlchemy-Utils offers a solution but that package has some known vulnerabilities.